 The pull-back shot shows how the speedlight was set up, and my own position, low down on the ground, to get that perspective.

-For the lighting used in this photo session I decided to travel light – and the sweetest intersection in power, versatility and control, is the Canon 600EX-RT Speedlite (vendor) and the Canon ST-E3 Speedlite Transmitter (vendor) combination.
+For the lighting used in this photo session I decided to travel light – and the sweetest intersection in power, versatility and control, is the Canon 600EX-RT Speedlite (affiliate) and the Canon ST-E3 Speedlite Transmitter (affiliate) combination.

 With the built-in wireless control of the 600EX-RT, I did not have to bother with external wireless triggers for a flash.
 The flash’s output (and mode) easily controlled from the camera’s position with the ST-E3.
-For a camera and lens, I used my Canon 6D (vendor) with a Canon 24-70mm f/2.8L II (vendor).
+For a camera and lens, I used my Canon 6D (affiliate) with a Canon 24-70mm f/2.8L II (affiliate).